Skip to main content

 note

 Each bar type maintains its own separate capacity.
-For example, if you're using both 1-minute and 5-minute bars, each will store up to bar_capacity bars.
-When bar_capacity is reached, the oldest data is automatically removed from the Cache.
+For example, if you're using both 1-minute and 5-minute bars, each stores up to bar_capacity bars.
+When bar_capacity is reached, the Cache automatically removes the oldest data.

 For persistence between system restarts, you can configure a database backend.